9 Types of Millets and Their Benefits

 Millets have also been shown to have neuroprotective effects against Parkinson’s disease and other neurological disorders.

-9. May Reduce the Risk of Cancer
+9. May Help Reduce the Risk of Cancer

 Millets are rich in antioxidants, which may prevent the growth and production of cancer cells in the body.